A data-based image representation for continuous-time LTI systems: Setting and problem description

-Moreover, $\rank\Gamma=Lm+n$. \end{lemma} \begin{remark} In \eqref{eq:FL}, $\Gamma$ may be replaced by any matrix $\widetilde \Gamma$ with $\operatorname{im}\widetilde\Gamma = \operatorname{im}\Gamma$, with $\mathfrak g$ taken in the corresponding $L^2$-space, cf.~\cite[Rem.~23]{Schmitz2024a}. \end{remark} The fundamental lemma allows for a complete description of the system's behavior by means of the data matrix $\Gamma$.
+The fundamental lemma allows for a complete description of the system's behavior by means of the data matrix $\Gamma$.
 This can be used, e.g.,\ for data-based system simulation or in developing direct data-based control algorithms.

-Unlike the discrete-time fundamental lemma by~\cite{Willems2005}, where finite-horizon trajectories are obtained directly via a matrix–vector product, the continuous-time case in \eqref{eq:FL} requires solving a differential-algebraic equation.
+Unlike the discrete-time fundamental lemma by~\cite{Willems2005}, where finite-horizon trajectories are obtained directly via a matrix–vector product, the continuous-time case in \eqref{eq:FL} requires solving a DAE.
 Using the decomposition

 with ${\Gamma_{\bar u^{(k)}}\in \R^{m\times L(m+p)}}$, ${\Gamma_{\bar{y}^{(k)}}\in\R^{p\times L(m+p)}}$ for $k\in\{0,\dots, L-1\}$, we obtain the equivalence of \eqref{eq:FL} to $\col(u,y) = \col(\Gamma_{\bar{u}^{(0)}},\Gamma_{\bar{y}^{(0)}})\columnsselector$ together with